Year-End Tax Planning for Farmers & Ranchers

 Deferred Payment Contract

-A deferred payment contract is an installment sale where a cash basis farmer can sell crops in the current year but pay for the commodity until the following year through a deferred payment contract.
-While payment is deferred until next year, the taxpayer can realize the deferred payment as income in the current year or the following year on a contract-by-contract basis.
-This added flexibility can be a helpful planning tool.
+A deferred payment contract is an installment sale that allows a cash-basis farmer to sell crops in the current year but not receive payment for the commodity until the following year through a deferred payment contract.
+Although payment is deferred, the taxpayer can realize the deferred payment as income in the current year or the following year on a contract-by-contract basis.
+This flexibility can be a valuable tool for tax planning.
 Read our Deferred Grain Contracts article for more information.

 Prepaid Expenses